pjotrp/once-only/README.md

   **STATUS** Job 00073codemla4817 already completed!
 ```

-This is what you want to see when a job is already in the queue
+With PBS, this is what you want to see when a job is already in the queue

 ```bash
   Changing dir to cluster00073